Jewels of Mary, Queen of Scots: Mary in England

+A mirror for her girdle

+Mary wore a girdle around her waist with a descending chain and pendant, called in French a ceinture and cottoire.
+Some Scots language notes of some her jewels calls these items "beltis and cousturis", and a "belt and cowter with ane pandent of gold".
+In January 1575, she wrote to James Beaton, Archbishop of Glasgow, in Paris for a pendant jewel, which she called "ung beau miroier d'or" – a fine gold mirror.
+She wanted it decorated with her cipher or initials and Elizabeth's combined, a motif designed by her uncle, the Cardinal of Lorraine.
+Mary's inventory of 1586, includes a similar piece with her own portrait, to wear suspended from the girdle, "venant au dessoubs de la ceinture".
+A list of other items taken from Mary Queen of Scots in 1586 includes a looking glass decorated with miniature portraits of Mary and Elizabeth (probably the girdle jewel with the combined cipher).
+There was also a gold pincase, an etui, to wear on a girdle.
+In the same January 1575 letter, Mary also asked the Archbishop for four copies of her portrait set in gold, to distribute amongst her allies.
+They should be sent in secret.
+These were possibly cameo portraits, carved in hard stone, or miniature paintings.

+New Year's Day gifts

-Mary continued to give New Year's Day gifts of gold jewellery, and in 1580 asked her ally James Beaton, Archbishop of Glasgow, to help pay for these.
+Mary continued to give New Year's Day gifts of gold jewellery, and in 1580 asked her ally James Beaton, Archbishop of Glasgow, to help buy and pay for these.
 In October 1581, Mary planned with the Archbishop to make a declaration that her jewels (wherever they were now held) should be annexed and joined as to the crown jewels of Scotland.
 She noted that most of her jewels had been acquired during her time in France.
 This was drafted as part of a treaty known as the "Association", which was intended to restore Mary as joint ruler of Scotland with her son, James VI.

-A list of items taken from Mary Queen of Scots in 1586 includes a looking glass decorated with miniature portraits of Mary and Elizabeth, and a little chest decorated with diamonds, rubies, and pearls.
-This may represent furniture for the queen's dressing table.
-There was also a gold pincase to wear on a girdle and some items of costume including a black velvet cap with a green and black feather.
+Medical materials

 A longer list of the queen's jewels was made at Chartley in 1586, and after her execution.
 There were two porcelain spoons, one silver, one gold, a bezoar stone set in silver, and a slice of unicorn horn set in gold with a gold chain.
 There was a charm stone against poison, as big as a pigeon's egg, with a gold cover, and another stone to guard against melancholy.
-There were boxes of costly terra sigillata and powdered mummy, coral, and pearls.
+There were boxes of costly terra sigillata (an antidote to poison), powdered mummy, coral, and pearls.
 Some of these items were in the keeping of her physician Dominique Bourgoing.